Authentication

 app.get('*', async (req, res) => {

-// logged-in user at req.user
+// information about the logged-in user at req.user

 const user = req.user

-/* Or when using a third-party authentication provider (e.g. Auth0):
+// Or when using a third-party authentication provider (e.g. Auth0)

-const user = await authProviderApi.getUser(req.headers)
+const user = await someAuthApi.getUser(req.headers)

 const pageContextInit = {